 Pump espresso machines are what you’re most likely to encounter at your local café, and they have added mechanics that use a pump to maintain the pressure of the water.

 Due to the mechanics and precise calibrations needed for that perfect pull of espresso, there’s speculation about how accurately home machines can maintain their pressure over the full extraction time – especially on more affordable models.

 In a patent-pending move, Cafflano, for example, is using Pascal’s Principle to created maintained pressure in their portable espresso-maker, the Cafflano Kompresso.
 This means they’re utilizing hydraulics.

-Pascal’s Principle states that “a pressure change occurring anywhere in a confined incompressible fluid is transmitted throughout the fluid such that the same change occurs everywhere.”
-As confusing as that may be, what it means is that if you push fluid down a cylinder that is smaller in diameter than the cylinder you’re pushing up to, the force is amplified.
+Pascal’s Principle states that “a pressure change occurring anywhere in a confined incompressible fluid is transmitted throughout the fluid such that the same change occurs everywhere”.
+If you push fluid down a cylinder with a smaller diameter than the cylinder pushing up amplifies the force.

 Pascale’s Principle.
 Credit: Cafflano

 Back to our automotive examples, the hydraulic lift you see at the garage that raises up your car with relatively little exertion uses Pascal’s Principle.
 And this is also the technology being used in the Cafflano Kompresso to ensure it can maintain pressure throughout the entire process.

 Cafflano have also added a squeezing, rather than pressing, motion on the user’s part to increase the pressure.
 The result?
 The Cafflano Kompresso is less than 200g in weight – far smaller than the average prosumer espresso machine.
 However, it creates a sustained nine bars of pressure while making 15g of espresso.

 How pressure is created in the Cafflano Kompresso.
 Credit: Cafflano